UltramaticOrange/xkcd_news/README.md

   This is the relative XPath that specifies the publication date of the news article.
 It is unlikely you will need to change this.
 This date value determines the order of the final output.

 #### `image:`
   An image is not part of the default RSS specification.
 The result is that this value will likely need to be changed for every RSS feed added to `feeds.yaml`.
-The default `feeds.yaml` configuration comes with examples on how to find an image resource in the article summary/body by regular expressions (see uses of the 're' namespace), by non-standard tags (see uses of the 'yahoo' namespace), by simply defaulting to the main image of the feed (see the above starting sample), and by using an XPath that gives us the image URL via regular expressioin if one is available, otherwise defaulting to the main feed image (effectively mixing two of the previous options).
+The default `feeds.yaml` configuration comes with examples on how to find an image resource in the article summary/body by regular expressions (see uses of the 're' namespace), by non-standard tags (see uses of the 'yahoo' namespace), by simply defaulting to the main image of the feed (see the above starting sample), and by using an XPath that gives us the image URL via regular expression if one is available, otherwise defaulting to the main feed image (effectively mixing two of the previous options).

 ### Updated sample:
 ```